gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

 ## decoding signals
  * originally done by HMM
- * explosiion in past 2 years around neural networks
+ * explosion in past 2 years around neural networks
  * now good experience decoding signals using NNs
  * many methods in signal processing area that could be used
  * current methods can learn local context over a window